Tristan296/widgets-blog-web-app/README.md

 ((include your widget below with a summary which should include a link to the API it uses))
 ## Trufact Widget by Stacey Purcell 42123682
 - The trufact widget accesses the [Numbers API](http://numbersapi.com/#42) and retrieves a fact about today's date.
-- The user can click the button to access another random fact.
+- The user can click the new-fact button to access another random fact.
+- The user can click the share button to share the fact to the blog through the new blog post widget.
+The user can type a message about the fact as it has been passed to the text field.

 ## Meme Widget by Tristan Norbury 47308028
 - The meme widget accesses the [IMGFLIP API](https://api.imgflip.com/get_memes) and fetches a meme and it's caption.